Tag Archives: Ingrid Thulin

 He realizes that his choices have rendered his life meaningless, or so he perceives it.

-He is accompanied by his daughter-in-law Marianne (Ingrid Thulin) who doesn’t like Isak too much, is pregnant, and plans to leave her husband.
-They meet a trio of friendly hitchhikers led by Sara (Bibi Andersson) who reminds Isak of the love of his youth.
+He is accompanied by his daughter-in-law Marianne (Ingrid Thulin), who doesn’t like Isak too much, is pregnant, and plans to leave her husband.
+They meet a trio of friendly hitchhikers led by Sara (Bibi Andersson), who reminds Isak of the love of his youth.

 A bickering couple reminds him of his unhappy marriage, while his elderly mother reminds him of himself.

-The best part is when the group stops at Isak’s childhood seaside home and imagines his sweetheart, Sara, with whom he remembered gathering strawberries, but who instead married his brother.
+The best part is when the group stops at Isak’s childhood seaside home and imagines his sweetheart, Sara, with whom he remembered gathering strawberries but who instead married his brother.

 Anyone who has returned to their childhood home or neighborhood can easily relate to the powerful memories.
-I pretended I was in Isak’s character and several emotions occurred.
+I pretended I was in Isak’s character, and several emotions occurred.

-An old man, he was once young.
-How quickly the years go by.
+Although he was an older man, he was once young.
+How quickly the years pass.
 I took this as a lesson to appreciate each day and experience.
 Sjostrom had me mesmerized.

 Some find Izak unsympathetic.
 I found him incredibly likable.

 Relationships are a strong element of Wild Strawberries.
 Izak muses over past loves, his mother, daughter-in-law, housekeeper, and hitchhikers.
-Peculiar is his relationship with his housekeeper, Agda, played stunningly well by Julian Kindahl.
+Peculiar is his relationship with his housekeeper, Agda, who is played stunningly well by Julian Kindahl.

 Are they secret lovers or platonic friends?
 They seem like husband and wife.

-The video content is crisp and clear with very bright black-and-white photography.
+The video content is crisp and clear, with very bright black-and-white photography.
 Each shot is mesmerizing and reminiscent of paintings.

 There is so much going on in Wild Strawberries.
 The closest adjectives to describe the experience are hallucinogenic and mesmerizing.

-It’s both nostalgic and sad to realize it doesn’t last as Bergman makes so painfully evident.
+It’s both nostalgic and sad to realize it doesn’t last, as Bergman makes so painfully evident.

 The scene where Isak witnesses a hearse approaching is terrifying.
-When he realizes it is himself lying in the casket it’s enough to give one a chill.
-It’s creepy and powerful in tone and effects.
+When he realizes it is himself lying in the casket, it gives one a chill.
+The scene is creepy and powerful in tone and effect.

-This is a work of genius and is highly recommended to anyone who appreciates great experiences in cinema.
+This is a work of genius and is highly recommended to anyone who appreciates excellent experiences in cinema.

 Oscar Nominations: Best Original Screenplay